PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

 1. Determine the new Blink branch and revision that are going to be used.

     Let us assume we are working on Crosswalk's development branch (`master`).
 We look at the proper row (linux-beta) in OmahaProxy, and determine its version number is **30.0.1599.66**.
 Moving right, we see that the _true branch_ column shows the branch number is **1599_59**.
-This means the Subversion branch in Blink's repository is `branches/chromium/1599` (not 1599_55, as explained above), which can also be accessed with [ViewVC](http://src.chromium.org/viewvc/blink/branches/chromium/1599/).
+This means the Subversion branch in Blink's repository is `branches/chromium/1599` (not 1599_59, as explained above), which can also be accessed with [ViewVC](http://src.chromium.org/viewvc/blink/branches/chromium/1599/).

     As mentioned above, the `DEPS` and `DEPS.git` files are not updated in the Subversion branches.
-You need to check the correct Subversion revision for Blink and Chromium in the _release_ `DEPS` file (ie. `/releases/30.0.1599.66/DEPS`).
+You need to check the correct Subversion revision for Blink and Chromium in the *_release_* `DEPS` file (ie. [/releases/31.0.1650.12/DEPS](http://src.chromium.org/viewvc/chrome/releases/31.0.1650.12/DEPS?pathrev=226911)).
 In this file, we can see the following snippet:
     ```python
     # ...
     'src/third_party/WebKit':
-      Var("webkit_trunk")[:-6] + '/branches/chromium/1599@158213',
+      Var("webkit_trunk")[:-6] + '/branches/chromium/1650@158834',
     # ...
     ```

-    This means Blink needs to be at SVN revision **158213**.
+    This means Blink needs to be at SVN revision **158834**.

 1. Fetch the new Blink branch and create a new `upstream` branch.